 The Pueblo of Tesuque Flea Market is known as "The best flea market in America".
 Located on 12 acres of Tesuque Pueblo land, the flea market is right next to the Santa Fe Opera.
 You can find bargain prices on jewelry, animals, carvings, folk art, rugs, pottery and vintage clothing.

 Hours: Open from 9am to 4pm on Friday, and 8 am to 5pm on Saturday and Sunday from (roughly) mid-March through November.

 Ski Santa Fe

 High above the most sophisticated and historic city in the country, Ski Santa Fe calls to those who want a great mountain experience and something more than a typical resort.
 Ski and slide in fresh powder all day, then take in world-class art, dining, and culture at night.
 Late November - Early April.

 Bandelier National Monument

-Approximately 43 miles west of Santa Fe on NM 4.The attraction is a lush canyon where ancestors of today’s Pueblo tribes lived between A.D.
-1100 and 1550.
+Approximately 43 miles west of Santa Fe on NM 4.The attraction is a lush canyon where ancestors of today's Pueblo tribes lived between 1100 and 1550 A.D.
 A trail loops through ruins carved out of volcanic rock, some structures are restored, and a few must be reached by climbing steep ladders.
-During the summer visitors can visit the ruins after dark on special "night walks".
+During the summer, visitors can visit the ruins after dark on special "night walks".